Friday, March 27, 2020

 "No, that's just something they wrote down for their records.
 It doesn't mean anything," she said.

-I am an intelligent, funny, and creative woman who enjoys hanging out with my friends.
+I am an intelligent, funny, and creative woman who enjoys hanging out with friends.
 I like sushi, watching people sing karaoke, going to the movies, and eating out, Hurricanes, and Margaritas are my favorite cocktails.

 There goes my inner voice again.
-SEE ME.